1vishakhasingh/Deepawali-sales-analysis/README.md

 **Project Description :-**

-Performed Data Cleaning and Data Manipulation.
+**1.**Performed Data Cleaning and Data Manipulation.

-Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.
+**2.**Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.

-Improved Customer experience by identifying potential customers across different states, occupation, gender and age groups.
+**3.**Improved Customer experience by identifying potential customers across different states, occupation, gender and age groups.